stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

     * Windows/Mac/Linux - R

 ### Documentation of file organisation
 Everyone knows their files and folders.
-A well documented file organisation where structure and hierarchy is explained may seem unnecessary to many, but can be an essential tool for the longevety of the data.
+A well documented file organisation where structure and hierarchy is explained may seem unnecessary to many, but can be an essential tool for the longevity of the data.
 There are two cases where this is particularly important:

 - Shared projects
 In any setting where data is shared in a research group or among colleagues a documented file system can act as a guarantee that files are handled in a similar fashion by all involved.
 In situations where some individuals are more focused on data production, and others on data analysis, an explicit description of what files goes where along with file contents, may act as safeguards for data integrity and authenticity.